kfgithubde/Graph2D/README.md

 Copy the necessary files by executing getfiles.bat and selecting the  proper development system.
 Valid options include:

--	MINGW-GCC for 64 and 32 bit Windows static libraries
+-	MINGW-GCC for 64/32 bit Windows and SDL2 libraries
 With Code::Blocks use Graph2D.workspace
 -	Linux-GCC on Raspberry Pi: Copy and compile on the target machine
 -	Open Watcom for 32 and 16 bit win libraries (static and/or dynamic)